jitterbytes/jitterbytes/README.md

 - 🌱 I’m currently learning: What Embedded Programming is all about + Linux (learning to create sm coz i find it interesting)
 - 💞️ I’m looking to collaborate on: embedded projects so that i can upgrade myself
 - 📫 How to reach me: i mean this is me
-- ⚡ Fun fact: figuring out
+- ⚡ Check out my [Portfolio](https://sites.google.com/view/sarveshsant/about-me) to know more about my projects!!

 <!---
 srx089/srx089 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.